 \subsection{Query Construction}

 To construct $(\mathcal{F}, \mathcal{Q}, \mathcal{T})$, we first gather human-designed queries that meet three main principles: \textbf{i)} Given $\mathcal{T}\subseteq \mathcal{T}_c$, the task $(\mathcal{F}, \mathcal{Q})$ can be solved with the capabilities enabled by tools in $\mathcal{T}$. \textbf{ii)} To evaluate LLMs' reasoning and planning abilities, the tool invocation steps should not be explicitly stated in the queries. \textbf{iii)} The queries are meaningful and based on real-world scenarios.
 Satisfying all the principles simultaneously is challenging.
-It requires $\mathcal{F}, \mathcal{Q}$, and $\mathcal{T}$ to match each other in a sensible and logical way.
+It requires $\mathcal{F}, \mathcal{Q}$, and $\mathcal{T}$ to match each other sensibly and logically.
 We use a query construction pipeline based on exemplar expansion, as shown in the first part of Figure~\ref{fig:construct}.
 We first give some initial exemplars with diverse scenarios and tool combinations.
-Then we instruct annotators to create more queries based on the exemplars.
+Then, we instruct annotators to create more queries based on the exemplars.